This is a basic introduction to EBDB, an EIEIO re-write of BBDB.

 cl-call-next-method within them calls

-down through the :extra stack, to the :primary methods.
+down through the :extra stack, to the :primary methods. :extra methods are run in the order they were defined.

 This turned out to be perfect for implementing internationalization for EBDB.

-BBDB –and vanilla EBDB – are mostly unaware of different countries and scripts: they have a mild North American bias.
+BBDB – and vanilla EBDB – are mostly unaware of different countries and scripts; they have a mild North American bias.
 I wanted to set things up so that developers could write their own country-specific customization libraries, which users could load as they liked, to extend EBDB’s basic behavior.
 If we know the country code of a phone number, for example, we should be able to display the number according to the standards of that country.

 So we have the ebdb-i18n library.
 This file does nothing on its own, it only provides the hooks for country-specific libraries.
 As EBDB is a work in progress, I’ve so far only written support for my own needs, which are China-centric.